The Pre-Structured Professional Philosopher: Vocabularies in Action.

 Professional vocabularies in action

 The claim that philosophical, scientific and artistic environments force authors to deploy a certain vocabulary stands in need of some justification.
 I will give some examples here, with the added remark that I cannot be comprehensive.
-I also have the hunch that we stand in need of more developed theory that investigates how language policing limits intellectual freedom.
-To develop such a theory would require a book, and not just an essay.
-The following examples are thus meant to provide the reader with a rough-and-ready idea what I mean with the term “professional vocabularies.”
+I also have the hunch that we stand in need of a more developed theory that investigates how language policing limits intellectual freedom.
+To develop such a theory would require a book and not just an essay.
+The following examples are thus meant to provide the reader with a rough-and-ready idea of what I mean by the term “professional vocabularies.”

 The idea of utilizing the passive voice is to emphasize the dispassionate character of the scientist – a distant observer who just reports what he sees, and who never introduces his own opinion in the text.
 Paul Feyerabend already noticed that it is ordinary people, who are just as prone to error and prejudice as anyone else, invent scientific ideas, theories and concepts.
 To present scientists as a class of professionals immune to subjective influences is an idealization of scientific progress – one that is refuted by the history of science itself.7